zarpafantasma/corpus_rythmos/IV- Narrative_Works/N1_ARCHITECT_PROTOCOL/N1_PROTOCOL_02_en-US_RUSSIAN_DOLL_SCALING.md

     2. CONTEXT DEPENDENCY
        Each ΔG is forged in specific conditions.
 The understanding is inseparable from the experience that generated it.
-       Transplanting it without context renders it meaningless—or toxic.
+       Transplanting it without context renders it meaningless, or toxic.

     3. PROCESSING CAPACITY
        Each branch develops the cognitive/spiritual capacity to handle